the-cafe/git-ai-commit/README.md

 <a href="https://pypi.org/project/git-ai-commit"><img src="https://img.shields.io/pypi/v/git-ai-commit" alt="Current version"></a>

-> let AI write your commit messages

 Tl;DR

+- Let AI write your commit messages

-- A CLI and git hook that generates the perfect commit message every time you run `git commit`
+- A CLI and git hook that summarizes your changes every time you run `git commit`

 - Integrates with the [`pre-commit`](https://pre-commit.com/) framework, works alongside all your git hooks

-- Supports all projects and programming languages

 ## 📺 Usage